C4ptainCrunch/thesis/source/index.rst

 Because basic MCTS samples uniformly the game tree, it spends compute time estimating the value of uninteresting nodes that will never be played in a real game.
 A more efficient method would instead explore more often the interesting parts of the tree: an asymmetric method.

-This is where we can see a similarity between MCTS and a well known theoretical problem in reinforcement learning: the multi-armed bandit where an agent must allocate a limited set of resources between multiple choices while maximising its expected gain, when each choice's properties are only partially known at the time of allocation, and becomes better known by allocating resources to the choice.
+This is where we can see a similarity between MCTS and a well known theoretical problem in reinforcement learning: the 'multi-armed bandit' where an agent must allocate a limited set of resources between multiple choices while maximising its expected gain, when each choice's properties are only partially known at the time of allocation, and becomes better known by allocating resources to the choice.

 Basic MCTS, during the tree policy, chooses a child at random even if the children is likely of having a estimated value.
 We can instead treat the choice of child as a multi-armed bandit problem: picking a child is analogous to picking a slot machine.